Basic Unit Tests with xUnit

 NOTE: For this project I will be using Rider 2023.1.3, but the setup is very similar in Visual Studio.
 I will also be using .NET Core 6 and C# 10.

 From the Rider welcome screen, choose "New Solution" (top right).
-Be sure to choose the project type "Unit Test Project" under the heading ".NET/.NET Core" (more on .NET Core vs .NET Frameworkopen in new window) and fill in the following details:
+Be sure to choose the project type "Unit Test Project" under the heading ".NET/.NET Core" (more on .NET Core vs .NET Framework) and fill in the following details:

-• Solution Name: This is the name of the solution to create.
+- Solution Name: This is the name of the solution to create.
 A solution is a container for related projects and information about those projects such as build configurations, IDE settings, etc.

-• Project Name: This is the name of the specific Unit Test Project we are making.
+- Project Name: This is the name of the specific Unit Test Project we are making.
 This will contain all the test code we are going to write.

-• Solution Directory: Where the project will be created on your machine.
+- Solution Directory: Where the project will be created on your machine.

-• Create Repository: Whether or not you create a repository for VC (Version Control) is up to you.
-VC is not covered in this post, but if you'd like to learn Git (my preferred VC system), free to read through this great articleopen in new window on Git by Atlassian.
+- Create Repository: Whether or not you create a repository for VC (Version Control) is up to you.
+VC is not covered in this post, but if you'd like to learn Git (my preferred VC system), free to read through this great article on Git by Atlassian.

-• SDK: Which version of the .NET Core SDK (Software Development Kitopen in new window) to use for this project.
-I am using version 6 - because it is LTS (Long Term Supportopen in new window) - but feel free to use any similar version.
+- SDK: Which version of the .NET Core SDK (Software Development Kit) to use for this project.
+I am using version 6 - because it is LTS (Long Term Support) - but feel free to use any similar version.

-• Type: This determines which .NET testing framework the project template will use.
+- Type: This determines which .NET testing framework the project template will use.
 This post is focussing on xUnit.
-This siteopen in new window gives a good comparison between the three popular .NET testing frameworks.
+This site gives a good comparison between the three popular .NET testing frameworks.

 Rider-new-solution.png "Create a new Unit Test Project."

-Once you press "Create", Rider will open a template test file (eg. UnitTest1.cs).
-If you have no file or it looks different, make the changes needed to have a test class containing a method Test1 with the [Fact] attribute above it (more on what this is later).
+).
+If you have no file or it looks different, make the changes needed to have a test class containing a method Test1

 Empty-project.png "The template test file in the empty project."